What's Wrong with Secretary Kim (Philippine TV series)

-What's Wrong with Secretary Kim is a 2024 Philippine romantic comedy television series loosely based on the 2018 South Korean television drama series of the same name.
+What's Wrong with Secretary Kim is a Philippine romantic comedy television series loosely based on the 2018 South Korean television drama series of the same name.
 It stars Kim Chiu and Paulo Avelino.
-The series aired on Viu from March 18 to June 12, 2024.
+The series streamed on Viu from March 18 to June 12, 2024.

 Premise

 A competent secretary and a narcissistic boss fall in love while uncovering a traumatic past that causes them to question whether their feelings are real or the result of a shared trauma.